zekth/deno_easypath/README.md

 ## Concept

-EasyPath give you the possibility to manipulate the FileSystem of Deno using chains of actions.
+easyPath give you the possibility to manipulate the FileSystem of Deno using chains of actions.
 After the declaration you can execute all the actions synchronously or asynchronously.
 Also you can have nested chains, see `copy` example.

 ## API